 Most county recorders will be happy to help you identify species if you send them a photograph or specimen.

-When sending specimens to County Recorders for identification please check and pay the correct postage.
-Any envelope or package that is more than ?wafer thin? (more than 5mm and up to 25mm) constitutes a ?large letter? and needs a ?large' stamp.
-Larger packages will of course cost more but even the smallest specimen tube is too thick to qualify for ordinary 'small' letter postage rate.
+When sending specimens to County Recorders for identification please check and pay the correct postage (but bweare that any envelope or package that is more than 'wafer thin' (more than 5mm and up to 25mm) constitutes a 'large letter' and needs a 'large' stamp!
+Even the smallest specimen tube is too thick to qualify for ordinary 'small' letter postage rate.